CBD stands for cannabidiol, and is one of many compounds found in all strains of the cannabis plant.

-The western system of medicinal patents also greatly hindered further research into cannabis, but in the 1990s scientists discovered that humans have receptors in the brain and other organs, which bind with the cannabinoids.
+The western system of medicinal patents greatly hindered further research into cannabis, but in the 1990s scientists discovered that humans have receptors in the brain and other organs, which bind with the cannabinoids.

 They named the newly discovered receptors CB1 and CB2, and called it the Endocannabinoid system.
 This system has an assortment of roles, regulating various functions in the body.

-With much anecdotal and emerging scientific evidence of the benefits of CBD many countries are re-evaluating their position regarding cannabis.
+With much anecdotal evidence of the benefits of CBD many countries are re-evaluating their position regarding cannabis.

 The UK's governing body, the Medicines and Healthcare products Regulatory Authority (MHRA) stated in 2016 that products containing CBD are a medicine, and will work alongside businesses and trade associations to ensure they comply with the Human Medicines Regulations 2012.